Preserving Party Memories and Scrapbook Ideas

 It seemed like a hassle to make a bunch of prints and then hand each person an envelope full of random pictures.
 Plus I wanted to tell the whole story, in pictures and words.
 Most importantly, I wanted to give them something special to remember the event.

-- Mount prints on 8-1/2 x 11 white card stock.
-In addition to the prints and card stock, I recommend getting a small paper cutter,
+Mount prints on 8-1/2 x 11 white card stock.
+In addition to the prints and card stock, I recommend getting a small paper cutter, corner rounder.

 I usually put my photos in chronological order first, crop them to size, round the corners (personal preference) and then mount them with glue sticks.